 The Federal Depository Library Program (FDLP), administered by the U.S. Government Publishing Office, was established by Congress in 1813 to ensure that the American public has access to Government information in depository libraries throughout the U.S. and its territories.
 In 1873, the United States Senate designated duPont Library to be a selective depository of United States government information, making it one of the earliest Federal Depository Libraries in the state of Tennessee.
 Jessie Ball duPont Library serves as the Federal Depository Library for the 4th Congressional District of Tennessee.

 Currently, approximately 30% of the items offered through the FDLP are selected.
 Just as the collection has a significant historical component, it is also an excellent source for current information on several subjects.
-Strengths of the collection include agriculture, forestry, census data, geology, the environment, foreign affairs and international relations, trade, and congressional information and publications.
+Strengths of the collection include agriculture, forestry, census data, geology, environment, foreign affairs and international relations, and trade.
 Much of this information is now being disseminated in electronic format, and are included in the library catalog (TigerSearch).
 Located on the ground floor of duPont Library, the government documents section is arranged by the Superintendent of Documents (SuDoc) classification system.

 Every depository library is required to have the titles in the FDLP Basic Collection accessible for immediate use by library users.
 Titles in this collection include Budget of the United States Government, Congress.gov, Explore Census Data, and more.
 To search all government publications, including those not held by our library, use the Catalog of U.S. Government Publications (CGP).
 For free public access to the full text of official publications from all three branches of the Federal Government, visit GovInfo.
 For topic-specific research guides, visit FDLP Resource Guides.